krgamestudios/MERN-template/README.md

 	- Private messaging
 	- Broadcasting to all channels
 	- Badges next to usernames
-- Better compression for client files
 - Backend for leaderboards (modding tutorial?)
 - Backend for energy systems (modding tutorial?)
-- Backend for items, shops, trading and currency
+- Backend for items, shops, trading and currency (modding tutorial?)